We are entering into the sixth section in our outline – last Passover to the crucifixion.

 Jesus returns to the temple the next day with His disciples and they pass by the cursed fig tree and see that it has completely withered overnight.
 Jesus' lesson on this is that with faith all things are possible.
 The alteration of nature is not too hard for Him – whether it's withering a tree or casting a mountain into the sea – both are equally easy for Him.
 What unleashes spiritual power however, is faith and if the Apostles have faith, they will do even greater things.

-We know that they did do these greater things because later on they saw Jesus resurrect and themselves performed mighty miracles – even raised people from the dead as well.
+We know that they did do these greater things because later on they saw Jesus resurrect and themselves performed mighty miracles – as well as raised people from the dead.

 122. Jesus teaches in the temple